Student and Alumni Organizations

 Peer Consultation is a critical component in developing as a professional.
 The CAC is proud to provide this opportunity.
 We have received requests from other professionals outside of Monmouth University to join the group.
 We are pleased to invite all alumni to attend, as well as members from the Monmouth regional division of the NJCA that might also be interested.
 Feel free to bring any resources that you feel will be beneficial to share.

-Monthly group meetings are announced via e-mail.
-If you would like to be added to the PCG e-mail list to receive these updates, please contact Lisa Himelman, Professional Development Coordinator, at email@example.com or 732-923-4572.
+Monthly group meetings are held in the Monmouth University Graduate Center Room 132, and are announced via e-mail.
+If you would like to be added to the PCG e-mail list to receive these updates, please contact Lisa Himelman at firstname.lastname@example.org or 732-923-4572.